Sports Direct founder buys stake in House of Fraser

 British media said the deal was worth 50 million pounds.

-On Friday a source said China's Sanpower Group had agreed to buy an 89 percent stake in the 160-year-old House of Fraser in a deal valuing the department store at over 450 million pounds, including debt.
+On Friday a source said China's Sanpower Group had agreed to buy an 89 percent stake in the 160-year-old House of Fraser in a deal valuing the department store at over 450 million pounds ($746 million), including debt.

 House of Fraser trades from 61 stores in Britain and Ireland and has annual sales of about 1.2 billion pounds.